 - A patient has the right to impartial access to medical treatment or accommodations,

-regardless of race, national origin, religion, handicap or source of payment.
+religion, handicap or source of payment.

 - A patient has the right to security and personal privacy and confidentiality

 of records and treatment as described in our “Notice of Privacy

 - A patient has the right to treatment for any emergency medical condition